Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/MIT missing semester.md

 - git merge:
   A powerful command that can help you merge different versions of snapshots together.
 Usually, it will merge the branch to your main branch.
-   **Notice: If there are versions conflicts between the branches, the programers should solve this issue**
+   **Notice: If there are versions conflicts between the branches, the programmers should solve this issue**

 - git remote
   list all the remote repositories that git knows for our local repository
   - git remote add \<name\> \<url\> (If there is only one remote, it is called origin by convention)
-  - git push(help your repository interact woth the remote repository) git push \<remote\> \<local branch\>:\<remote branch\>
+  - git push(help your repository interact worth the remote repository) git push \<remote\> \<local branch\>:\<remote branch\>
   -  git branch --set-upstream-to=\<remote\>/\<branch\>
     Create a mapping between your local checking branch to the remote set branch